 I attend Christopher Columbus High School in Miami, FL.
-Columbus was not my first-choice school.
-I wanted to attend another all-boys, Jesuit high school, but, unfortunately, they only had six open seats for the freshman class.
-I had to explore my options, and that was when I found Columbus.
+Surprisingly, Columbus was not my first-choice school.
+I explored my options, and after that, I finally chose and fell in love with Columbus.

-My father was diagnosed with a rare form of leukemia at the beginning of my freshman year, and he was not able to work, and my grandparents were becoming very sick.
-Since my mother was the only person working, she decided we should move in with my grandparents.
-I wasn’t able to move with them because they had to make room for me, so I went to live with my aunt.
+My father was diagnosed with a rare form of leukemia right before my freshman year, he was unable to work, and my grandparents were becoming very ill.
+Since my mother was the only one working now, we decided we should move in with my grandparents.
+I couldn’t move with them at first because they had to make room for me, so I went to live with my aunt.
 It was an abrupt change!
 I struggled a lot, especially academically.
+My usual urge to excel in school was nonexistent.
 Not long after, my mother stopped working to become my father’s full-time caretaker.

-I had to do summer school freshman and sophomore year since my grades were so poor.
-My teachers were very accommodating and supportive, but they also pushed me to get my life back on track.
-While sitting in summer school my sophomore year, one of my teachers said to me, ‘You really shouldn’t be here.
+I had to do summer school after freshman year since my grades were so poor.
+My teachers were very accommodating and supportive, but they pushed me to get my life back on track.
+While sitting in summer school, one of my teachers said to me, ‘You really shouldn’t be here.
 You’re a bright kid.’

 Right at that moment, I decided to make a switch.
-I quit football and started taking AP classes and honors classes.
+I decided no longer to accept the label of a victim of circumstance.
+Eventually, I quit football and took AP and honors classes.
 By the end of my junior year, I had the highest GPA of my entire high school career.
-I had a 1.75 GPA freshman year and by the end of my junior year I had a 4.7.
+I had a 1.75 GPA freshman year, and by the end of my junior year, I had a 4.7.
 It was a long and hard road.
 It feels good to be back on track.
-I am really appreciative of how the staff here helped me, the guidance staff, the teachers, even my couches.
+I appreciate how the guidance staff, teachers, and even my coaches helped me.

-I recently found out that I receive the Step Up for Students scholarship to attend Columbus.
-I am really appreciative it kicked in at a time when my family needed it most.
+I recently learned I received the Step Up for Students scholarship to attend Columbus.
+I am appreciative that it kicked in at a time when my family needed it most.

-I am waiting to hear back from a few universities, and I’m still thinking through what to major in.
+I am waiting to hear back from a few universities, and I’m still thinking about what to major in.
 I’m thinking about marketing, economics, or law with a background in finance.
-At Columbus, each summer I was able to do an internship, they have really helped to shape what path I want to go down.
-I’ve done two internships in immigration law and at MOSS Tech, Inc. Both of my parents graduated from high school and college.
-They’ve always pushed me to attend the best educational institution.
+Through Columbus, each summer, I was able to do an internship, and they have helped to shape what path I want to go down.
+I’ve done two internships in immigration law and one at MasTec, Inc.

 Columbus is an all-boys Catholic school with a particular culture that works for me.
-Every school has their own culture.
-Every student needs to have school choice to be able to go to a school where they’re comfortable.
-I’m not saying that the school in their vicinity isn’t meeting their needs, but I think all students should have the right to explore their options.
+Every school has its own culture.
+Every student needs to have a school choice to be able to go to a school where they’re comfortable.
+I’m not saying that the school in their vicinity isn’t meeting their needs, but all students should have the right to explore their options.